-PROFILE: Raised in Cleveland, William Oberndorf graduated from Williams College in 1975 and received his M.B.A. from Stanford Business School in 1978.
-Oberndorf cofounded the Mill Valley, California investment firm SPO Advisory Corp.
-Oberndorf retired from SPO and now manages Oberndorf Enterprises.
-William Oberndorf and his wife Susan move their philanthropy through the Bill and Susan Oberndorf Foundation, which unfortunately doesn't have much of a web presence, or a clear way to get in touch.
-In a recent year, however, the foundation held over $71 million in assets but gave away just $157,737.
-These figures were down from the previous years.
+PROFILE: Established in 1993, the Bill and Susan Oberndorf Foundation is an independent foundation based in San Francisco, California.
+Raised in Cleveland, founder William Oberndorf graduated from Williams College in 1975 and received his M.B.A. from Stanford Business School in 1978.
+Oberndorf co-founded the Mill Valley, California investment firm SPO Advisory Corp.
+Oberndorf retired from SPO and manages Oberndorf Enterprises.
+William Oberndorf and his wife, Susan, move their philanthropy through the Bill and Susan Oberndorf Foundation, and their interest areas are education, health, environment, arts and culture, policy, and human services.